thycotic/privman-docs/computer-groups/macOS/examples/index.md

 * Quarantine Message
 * Run as Root (Elevate)

-### SYSEX Based Agent Behavior with Actions
+### Agent Behavior with Actions

-When a policy is used to manage .pkg installations on macOS endpoints with the SYSEX based Privilege Manager agent installed, the following behavior needs to be considered:
+When a policy is used to manage .pkg installations on macOS endpoints with the Privilege Manager agent installed, you can expect the following behaviors:

 Installation of a .pkg happens without prompting for credentials when